alfredoperez/alfredo-perez.dev/data/obsidian-vault/Notes/NgRX/Enhancing NgRx Entity with Atomic State.md

 Applying this concept of atomic states into ngrx/entity means we will have a single prop to save the request state used to get the entities.

-{click}  In a scenario where you have properties to store loaded, loading, error message, etc gets transformed into the having a single `requestState` prop that holds any state of the request or the error response:
+In a scenario where you have properties to store loaded, loading, error message, etc gets transformed into the having a single `requestState` prop that holds any state of the request or the error response:

 ```ts
 // FROM